-What homicide Detective Nick Sheridan wants: To drink and forget the most disturbing case of his career in the arms of a warm, willing woman.
+The only thing Homicide Detective Nick Sheridan wants is to forget the most disturbing case of his career in the arms of a warm, willing woman.

-What Nick gets: The Last Shot bar and grill in Freedom, Texas, a fleabite of a town on the Texas coast.
-And Della Rose, single mother and waitress--and a woman who hates cops.
+What Nick gets is the Last Shot bar and grill in Freedom, Texas, a fleabite of a town on the Texas coast.
+And Della Rose, single mother, waitress--and a woman who hates cops.

 Excerpt from Last Shot